All about Coyotes, the new urban dogs

 Dens and cover

-Coyotes use dens for sleeping and raising their young, but seldom dig their own.
-They look for a suitable space with more than one entrance in rock crevices, caves, hollow logs, another animal’s abandoned den, or even thickets.
+Coyotes use dens for sleeping and raising their young but seldom dig their own.
+They’ll use a good one for years.
+A suitable den for a Coyote will have more than one entrance and be located in rock crevices, caves, hollow logs, another animal’s abandoned den, or thickets.
 In urban areas, they may den in old sheds or large drain pipes.
-They’ll use a good den for years.
-They don’t hibernate, are active year-round.
+They don’t hibernate and are active year-round.

 Reproduction

-Mating season is between January and March.
-Many males court a female and she chooses just one.
+The mating season is between January and March.
+Many males will court a female, and she’ll choose just one.
 Pairs are monogamous and remain together year-round for life.
 (Coyotes are capable of mating with dogs and wolves, too, producing “coydogs” and “coywolves.”)

-Gestation is about 63 days.
-Three to nine pups are born (usually six) in a den prepared by the mother.
+Gestation lasts about sixty-three days.
+Three to nine pups (usually six) are born in a den prepared by the mother.
 The newborns are fuzzy and helpless.
-Their eyes are closed for about 14 days.
-Once they can see, the pups begin to venture outside of their den, but stay in a group.
-Their father plays a helpful role by bringing food to the female while she’s nursing, as well as regurgitated food for the pups.
+Their eyes are closed for about fourteen days.
+Once they can see, they begin to venture outside but stay in a group.
+Their father plays a helpful role by bringing food to the female while she’s nursing and regurgitates food for the pups.

 Two very young Coyote pups standing together.

-At six to 10 weeks the mother begins to take her pups out hunting.
+At six to ten weeks, the mother begins taking her pups out hunting.
 It’s at this time that Coyotes are most visible to humans.
-At six months pups are nearly full grown and hunting on their own.
-Within a year (sometimes two) they leave to claim a territory, find a mate and begin a pack of their own.
+At six months, pups are nearly full-grown and hunting on their own.
+Within a year (sometimes two), they leave to establish a territory, find a mate, and begin a pack of their own.

 Lifespan

-Only five to 15 percent of juveniles live to adulthood.
-If they can survive that long, they might live ten to fifteen years, although six to eight is typical.
-In captivity live up to 18 years.
+Most juveniles don’t live to adulthood—only 5 to 15 percent.
+They might live ten to fifteen years if they can survive that long, although six to eight is typical.
+In captivity, they can live up to eighteen years.

 Coyotes and rabies

-Coyotes are susceptible to rabies, but it’s uncommon.
+Coyotes are susceptible to rabies, but it’s rare.

 Predators

 Life is tough for young Coyotes.
 Their rates of distemper and roundworm take a heavy toll.
-Pups are prey for hawks, owls, and occasionally even neighboring Coyote packs.
-Adults are preyed on by Black Bears, Mountain Lions, and wolves, but the presently have only one predator of real consequence: humans.
+And they’re prey for hawks, owls, and occasionally even neighboring Coyote packs.
+Adults are preyed on by Black Bears, Mountain Lions, and wolves, but they presently have only one predator of real consequence: humans.
 Hunting, traps, poison, and automobiles take a significant toll.

 Feeding Coyotes does it more harm than good •